High Speed Integral

 (Advanced Topic) HSI Charging Rate

 Another problem with HSI is that it behaves like integral gain at constant collective with higher collective having a higher "equivalent I-gain."
 This problem could affect the PID balance greatly especially at high collectives.
 One way to solve this problem is to lower the HSI charging rate at high collective (offset_charge_curve).
-It effectly lowers the equivalent I-gain at high collective which helps maintain the PID balance.
+It effetely lowers the equivalent I-gain at high collective which helps maintain the PID balance.
 However, the adverse effect is that this assumes no significant airspeed change when collective is high, which in some extreme cases might not be true.
-Also, snaking migh occur if one prefer to use high collective during fast moving ticktocks.
+Also, snaking might occur if one prefer to use high collective during fast moving ticktocks.
 Therefore, it is advised to have the charge rate as high as possible at high collective to minimize the effect.